jdotl89/goodcarma/README.md

 All data is created through the classes using parent/child relationships.
 All routing and validation is controlled through the controller.php and is guided through the composer.json and through the index page.

+Parent class: Vehicle.
+sub class: Car extends Vehicle. sub class: Motorcycle extends Vehicle.

+Database class: has method/functions that reads and writes from the database.

+Validation class: validation for Post_Array inputs.

+Controller class: contains functions for each page and each function utilizing fat-free variables, validation object methods, and database object methods.